Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Experiments

 The dynamics of signaling proteins and their interactions in biochemical pathways can be described using a reaction network with variables $\mathbf{y} = (S, S_{d}, R, S_{R}, R_{pp})$.
 Specifically, the signaling protein $S$ interacts with the receptor protein $R$ to form the complex $S_R$ with a binding rate of $k_2$.
 The complex $S_R$ can dissociate back into $S$ and $R$ with a dissociation rate of $k_3$.
 In addition, $S_R$ facilitates the activation of $R$ into its phosphorylated form $R_{pp}$ with an activation rate of $k_4$.
 The signaling protein $S$ also degrades into its inactive form $S_d$ with a degradation rate of $k_1$.
 Finally, the activated receptor $R_{pp}$ is deactivated via Michaelis-Menten kinetics, where $V$ represents the maximum deactivation rate and $K_m$ denotes the Michaelis constant, which defines the concentration of $R_{pp}$ at which the deactivation rate becomes half of its maximum value.
 These dynamics are described by the following system of ODEs with $\mathbf{p}=(k_{1}, k_{2}, k_{3}, k_{4},V,K_{m})$:

-To generate sample observations, we set $\mathbf{p}^{ture}=(0.07, 0.6, 0.05, 0.3, 0.017, 0.3)$ and $\mathbf{y}(0)=(1, 0, 1, 0, 0)$.
+To generate sample observations, we set $\mathbf{p}^{true}=(0.07, 0.6, 0.05, 0.3, 0.017, 0.3)$ and $\mathbf{y}(0)=(1, 0, 1, 0, 0)$.
 Using these conditions, the true underlying trajectories are computed (\cref{fig3}(a), Sample observations-true $S, S_{d} ,R, S_{R},R_{pp}$).
-Subsequently, $100$ observed trajectories are generated corresponding to a noise level of $0.01$, and $26$ observation time points are used to construct the NS dataset (\cref{fig3}(a), Sample observations- $95\%$ CI of obs. $S, S_{d}, R, S_{R}, R_{pp}$).
+Subsequently, one hundred observed trajectories are generated corresponding to a noise level of $0.01$, and $26$ observation time points are used to construct the NS dataset (\cref{fig3}(a), Sample observations- $95\%$ CI of obs. $S, S_{d}, R, S_{R}, R_{pp}$).
 Notably, the selected noise level represents a severely challenging scenario, as described in \cite{vyshemirsky2008bayesian}.

 Subsequently, both the true underlying trajectories (\cref{fig3}(b), $S, S_{d} ,R, S_{R}$ and $R_{pp}$) and the parameters are inferred using SiGMoID.
 As demonstrated previously, SiGMoID achieves the lowest RMSE values between the true and estimated trajectories compared to the other three methods (MAGI, FGPGM, and AGM) (\cref{table:RMSE_pt}, NS).
 Further, identifiability problems are observed in the parameter estimates for the protein transduction model \cite{dondelinger2013ode, wenk2019fast}, where the system exhibits low sensitivity to certain parameters, complicating the unique determination of their values based on the observed data.
-Despite this phenomenon, the parameter estimates obtained using SiGMoID are observed to match the true values most accurately (Appendix B, Table S4, NS).
+Despite this phenomenon, the parameter estimates obtained using SiGMoID are observed to match the true values most accurately (\cref{table:params_pt} in Appendix, NS).

 Similar to the application of SiGMoID to the FN model, we obtain the NSMC dataset by removing sample observations corresponding to all components except $R_{pp}$ (NS) (\cref{fig3}(b)), which is consistent with the experimental results reported in \cite{vyshemirsky2008bayesian}.
-Despite the absence of all components except $R_{pp}$, SiGMoID exhibits robust performance in inferring both trajectories (\cref{fig3}(b), $S, S_{d} ,R, S_{R},R_{pp}$ and \cref{table:RMSE_pt} NSMC) and parameters (Appendix, Table S4, NSMC).
+Notably, this unobserved component renders the parameter inference problem non-identifiable, (See \cref{fig:Protein_CI} in Appendix for details).
+Despite the absence of all components except $R_{pp}$, SiGMoID exhibits robust performance in inferring both trajectories (\cref{fig3}(b), $S, S_{d} ,R, S_{R},R_{pp}$ and \cref{table:RMSE_pt} NSMC) and parameters (\cref{table:params_pt} in Appendix, NSMC).